jina-ai/finetuner/docs/notebooks/image_to_image.md

 <a href="https://colab.research.google.com/drive/1QuUTy3iVR-kTPljkwplKYaJ-NTCgPEc_?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

 Searching visually similar images with image queries is a very popular use-case.
-However, using pre-trained models don’t deliver the best results – the models are trained on general data that lacks the particularities of your specific task.
-Here's where Finetuner comes!
+However, using pre-trained models does not deliver the best results – the models are trained on general data that lack the particularities of your specific task.
+Here's where Finetuner comes in!
 It enables you to accomplish this easily.

 This guide will demonstrate how to fine-tune a ResNet model for image to image retrieval.

-*Note, please consider switch to GPU/TPU Runtime for faster inference.*
+*Note, please consider switching to GPU/TPU Runtime for faster inference.*

 ## Install
 <!-- #endregion -->